Chadworth History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+Chadworth is a name whose history is connected to the ancient Anglo-Saxon tribes of Britain.
 The name is derived from when the Chadworth family once lived in London, where their name is derived from the place-name Chatworth, now lost.
 Before this, the name is derived from the Old English personal name Ceatta, with the suffix -worth, which means enclosure or farm.
 Combined, the name Chatworth meant "Ceatta's farm."

 Early Origins of the Chadworth family